 We are not proposing the increase in the number of authorized shares of common stock with the intent of using the additional shares to prevent or discourage any actual or threatened takeover of the Company.
 Under certain circumstances, however, the additional authorized shares could be used in a manner that has an anti-takeover effect.
 For example, the additional shares could be used to dilute the stock ownership or voting rights of persons seeking to obtain control of the Company or could be issued to persons allied with the Board or management and thereby have the effect of making it more difficult to remove directors or members of management by diluting the stock ownership or voting rights of persons seeking to effect such a removal.
-Accordingly, if the Charter Amendment is approved by stockholders, the additional shares of authorized common stock may render more difficult or discourage a merger, tender offer or proxy contest, the assumption of control by a holder or group of holders of a large block of common stock, or the replacement or removal of one or more directors or members of management.
-The following other provisions of our Articles of Incorporation and Bylaws, in combination with the additional authorized shares may also have an anti-takeover effect of preventing or discouraging a change in control of the Company: (i) ability of the Board to designate the terms of and issue shares of preferred stock without further stockholder approval; (ii) limitations on who may call a special meeting of stockholders; and (iii) the absence of cumulative voting rights in the election of directors.
+Accordingly, if the Charter Amendment is approved by stockholders, the additional shares of authorized common stock may render more difficult or discourage a merger, tender offer or proxy contest, the assumption of control by a holder or group of holders of a large block of combination with the additional authorized shares may also have an anti-takeover effect of preventing or discouraging a change in control of the Company: (i) ability of the Board to designate the terms of and issue shares of preferred stock without further stockholder approval; (ii) limitations on who may call a special meeting of stockholders; and (iii) the absence of cumulative voting rights in the election of directors.

-If Proposal No. 2 is not approved, we will encounter greater difficulty in carrying out our business plans and achieving profitability because we may be unable (1) to issue additional shares of common stock to attract new employees or to award current employees for future performance, (2) to raise working capital by issuing shares of our common stock, and (3) to acquire other businesses and products in exchange for shares of our common stock.
+If the Charter Amendment Proposal is not approved, we will encounter greater difficulty in carrying out our business plans and achieving profitability because we may be unable (1) to issue additional shares of common stock to attract new employees or to award current employees for future performance, (2) to raise working capital by issuing shares of our common stock, and (3) to acquire other businesses and products in exchange for shares of our common stock.